ZhangHanN1/SGLFormer/README.md

   ISSN={1662-453X}
 }
 ```
-Our codes are based on ...
+Our codes are based on [QKFormer](https://github.com/zhouchenlin2096/QKFormer) and [Spikformer](https://github.com/ZK-Zhou/spikformer).

-The code will be made public after the paper is published.

 ## Results on ImageNet-1K